GarrettForsyth/google-homepage/README.md

 # Google Homepage

-My attempted to replicated the Google homepage.
+My attempt to replicate the Google homepage.

 Objective:
 	Deconstruct an existing webpage and rebuild it.